sngjuk/argparse-to-class/README.md

 # Argparse_to_class for Jupyter execution

 Simple argparse transform into class format for Jupyter notebook users. (due to Jupyter argv argument passing problem)<br />
-Just copy & paste class-transformed code to replace args-code, when you just want to run script in Jupyter. <br/>
+Just copy & paste class-transformed code to replace args-code, when you just want to run args contained script in Jupyter. <br/>
 So you don't need to change internal code.

 ### Usage :